timjbruce/reinvent_cvra_bootcamp/README.md

 of the data collected by a simulated connected vehicle (and ultimately any connected device).
 Here are some ideas to make enhancements and improvements from here:
 * Adjust the IAM roles for more granular permissions
-* Develop account linking for the CarGuru skill to read back information only for linked VINs
+* Develop account linking for the ConnectedCar skill to read back information only for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
-* Enhance CarGuru to get the latest fuel prices in a certain location
+* Enhance ConnectedCar to get the latest fuel prices in a certain location
 * Deploy the solution with a real vehicle, using Greengrass and an OBD II dongle!